November 29, 2018

 As the heart of the home, Ruth wanted to renovate the old galley kitchen into a bright and spacious area.
 With this in mind, one of the key influences for the new kitchen was the ability to bring the outdoors in, which Ruth achieved with the innovative use of glazing.

-She chose three custom size Luxlite™ pitched rooflights at 1,200m x 1m, from leading rooflight manufacturer Roof Maker.
+She chose two custom size Luxlite™ pitched rooflights at 1.2m x 1m, from leading rooflight manufacturer Roof Maker.
 Once installed the rooflights worked in perfect harmony with the custom made box window to create a unique space within the rear wall.

 Speaking of the renovation, Ruth said: “The old kitchen was extremely dark and narrow – I struggled to get a table into the space.
 That’s why it was so important to extend the area and create a kitchen where I could cook meals and enjoy the outdoor surroundings of the garden.